 Utah Power Credit Union has been providing financial power to its members since 1935.
 Generations later, we fellow members share in UPCU’s success with the same pride, passion and service.

 Utah Power Credit Union has always maintained one of the highest dividend rates in the country.
 This, along with financially responsible members who trust their deposits with UPCU, has driven growth in assets.
-In fact, UPCU members’ average savings balances are in the top 98% all credit unions, nationwide.
+In fact, UPCU members’ average savings balances are in the top 98% of all credit unions, nationwide.
 By the 24th Anniversary, the Credit Union reached $1,000,000 in assets.
-24 years later, in 1983, the Credit Union was managing $12 million in assets.
+In 1983, 24 years later, the Credit Union was managing $12 million in assets.
 Another 24 years passed and assets approached $250 million by the end of 2007.
 Today, the Credit Union’s asset size is approximately $630 million.

 1989 marked the beginning of the power company as we know it today.
 Pacific Power and Utah Power came together to form PacifiCorp.
 Through the years since the merger the Credit Union opened its membership to include the employees of all PacifiCorp related entities.

 UPCU began serving Pacific Power employees in the Wyoming region of PacifiCorp in 1992.
 Membership in Rock Springs quickly grew and by 2001 UPCU’s Board of Directors approved the establishment of a branch office in Rock Springs.
 However, due to requirements, out-of-state chartered financial institutions are not allowed to independently operate branches in Wyoming.
 In 2005, PowerTrust Credit Union Service Organization was formed with Meridian Trust Federal Credit Union as a way of serving members in Wyoming.
 The PowerTrust Rock Springs office was opened in 2006 and an office in Casper was added in 2007.